adams85/filelogger/README.md

 * Regular users should adjust their logger configuration as the configuration system went through a substantial rework.
 * Consumers using advanced features or customization should expect some more work to do because internals were changed extensively too.

 Thus, **version 3.0 is not backward compatible with previous versions**.
 If you want to upgrade from older versions, please read up on the new configuration system to be able to make the necessary adjustments.

 However, you may stay with version 2.1 as it continues to work on .NET Core 3 according to my tests (but please note that it isn't developed actively any more).

+### Installation

+Add the *Karambolo.Extensions.Logging.File* NuGet package to your application project:

+    dotnet add package Karambolo.Extensions.Logging.File

+Note: The package depends on some framework libraries and references the lowest possible versions of these depencencies (e.g. *Microsoft.Extensions.Logging.Configuration* 3.0.0 in the case of .NET Standard 2.1 target framework). **These versions may not (mostly do not) align with the version of your application's target platform** since that may be a newer patch, minor (or even major) version (e.g. .NET Core 3.1.11).
+Thus, referencing *Karambolo.Extensions.Logging.File* in itself usually results in referencing outdated framework libraries on that particular platform (sticking to the previous example, *Microsoft.Extensions.Logging.Configuration* 3.0.0 instead of 3.1.11).

+Luckily, **in the case of ASP.NET Core this is resolved automatically** as ASP.NET Core projects already reference the correct (newer) versions of the framework libraries in question (by means of the *Microsoft.AspNetCore.App* metapackage).

+However, **in other cases (like a plain .NET Core console application) you may end up with outdated dependencies** and you need to decide if this is acceptable for you.
+If not, you need to directly reference the desired version of the framework libraries which the file logger library depends on in your application project.
+(For more details see [NuGet package dependency resolution](https://docs.microsoft.com/en-us/nuget/concepts/dependency-resolution).)

-### Configuration samples
+### Configuration

-#### .NET Core 3
+#### .NET Core 3, .NET 5

-* ASP.NET Core 3.0 application
+* ASP.NET Core 3.0+, ASP.NET Core 5 application

 ``` csharp
 public class Program